awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

   + HTTPS \(port 443\)

-  For more information, see [Setting Up with Amazon EC2](get-set-up-for-amazon-ec2.md)\.
+  For more information, see [Authorizing Inbound Traffic for Your Linux Instances](authorizing-access-to-an-instance.md)\.

 + Install Apache web server\.
-For step\-by\-step instructions, see Tutorial: Installing a LAMP Web Server on Amazon Linux\.
-Only the http24 package and its dependencies are needed; you can ignore the instructions involving PHP and MySQL\.
+For step\-by\-step instructions, see [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
+Only the httpd package and its dependencies are needed; you can ignore the instructions involving PHP and MariaDB\.

 + To identify and authenticate web sites, the SSL/TLS public key infrastructure \(PKI\) relies on the Domain Name System \(DNS\)\.
 If you plan to use your EC2 instance to host a public web site, you need to register a domain name for your web server or transfer an existing domain name to your Amazon EC2 host\.
 Numerous third\-party domain registration and DNS hosting services are available for this, or you may use [Amazon Route 53](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)\.

 ## Step 1: Enable SSL/TLS on the Server<a name="ssl_enable"></a>

-This procedure takes you through the process of setting up SSL/TLS on Amazon Linux with a self\-signed digital certificate\.
+This procedure takes you through the process of setting up SSL/TLS on Amazon Linux 2 with a self\-signed digital certificate\.

 **Note**
 A self\-signed certificate is acceptable for testing but not production\.
 If you expose your self\-signed certificate to the Internet, visitors to your site are greeted by security warnings\.

 **To enable SSL/TLS on a server**

-1. Connect to your instance and confirm that Apache is running\.
+1. [Connect to your instance](EC2_GetStarted.md#ec2-connect-to-instance-linux) and confirm that Apache is running\.

    ```
-   [ec2-user ~]$ sudo service httpd status
+   [ec2-user ~]$ sudo systemctl is-enabled httpd
    ```

-   If necessary, start Apache\.
+   If the returned value is not "enabled," start Apache and set it to start each time the system boots:\.

    ```
-   [ec2-user ~]$ sudo service httpd start
+   [ec2-user ~]$ sudo systemctl start httpd && sudo systemctl enable httpd
    ```

 1. To ensure that all of your software packages are up to date, perform a quick software update on your instance\.
 This process may take a few minutes, but it is important to make sure you have the latest security updates and bug fixes\.